lardezzoni/ChecklyInterview/README.md

 # Checkly API testing

 A React.js website with Tailwind CSS and Node.js backend, featuring monitoring and end-to-end testing powered by **Checkly**.
-Implemented in AWS ElasticBeanStalk.
+Implemented in local testing using ngrok.

 ---